Khelo India Winter Games

-Khelo India Winter Games are the national level multidisciplinary grassroot winter games of India.
-Events include Skiing, Alpine skiing, Nordic skiing, Snow rugby, Ice stock sport, Snow baseball, Mountaineering, Snowshoe running, Ice hockey, Figure skating and Speed skating.
+Khelo India Winter Games (KIWG) are the national level multidisciplinary grassroot winter games of India.
+Events include skiing, alpine skiing, nordic skiing, snow rugby, Ice stock sport, snow baseball, mountaineering, snowshoe running, ice hockey, figure skating and speed skating.
 It was decided to hold the first Khelo India Winter Games in 2020 after the success of multiple editions of the Khelo India Youth Games.

 Venues

 The first Khelo India Winter Games were held in two legs at two different venues: